 What is being done to prevent elderly abuse

-A U.S. Senate House Committee on Aging estimated that 5 percent of all elderly people in the U.S. suffer from some form of abuse, neglect or financial exploitation.
-The Tennessee Department of Human Services reported that they work with about 2,000 cases per month out of 40,000 people that the department considers to be elderly.
+A U.S. Senate-House Committee on Aging estimated that 5 percent of all elderly people in the U.S. suffer from some form of abuse, neglect or financial exploitation.
+The Tennessee Department of Human Services reported that they work with about 2,000 cases per month out of 40,000 people that the department considers being elderly.

 Adult Protective Services investigates every report of elder abuse and financial exploitation.
 And with the assistance of Adult Protective Services and other state agencies, the Nashville Police Department has launched an intensive effort to identify elder abuse cases.